ThickPropheT/INL-retro-UI/Readme.txt

 So that might help if you have similar issues...

 Now host app can be built from windows command prompt command make when in host directory

+Currently setup to compile lua separate from host app.
+Need to get better at writing makefiles..
+But whatever it works and saves ~12sec of compile time with current setup.
+-go to host/source/lua
+-make o a
+-go back to host
+-make
+This way lua is compiled separately using it's provided make file. make clean still deletes lua object files, so this process must be reperformed if cleaned.

 FIRMWARE:
 Download and Install WinAVR